 Email and Network Access

 The NC Community College System has adopted Outlook as its email system and Colleague as its networked information data system.
 To obtain Outlook and network access accounts, employees must first obtain permission for an account from their supervisor by completing the Network User Authorization form and by agreeing to and signing the Appropriate Use of Computing Resources Policy form.
-These forms, as well as information about computer training workshops, Office 365, Informer, Sakai, and media services, can be found on the ITS department web pages.
+These forms, as well as information about computer training workshops, Office 365, Informer, Canvas, and media services, can be found on the ITS department web pages.

 The library is an integral part of academic life at Durham Tech.
 A college identification card is required for employees and students to check out library materials.
 Employees are responsible for obtaining their college identification card from Campus Police and Public Safety.